 - The location of the workers,

-- The wages before deductions of the workers (including lodging expense if provided by employer), and
+- The wages before deductions of the workers (including lodging expense if provided by employer)

 - Term of the Policy (12 months or more)

-- Minimum premium in case of household servants is Rs.
-10 in any other case it must be Rs.
+- The minimum premium in the case of household servants is Rs.
+10 in any other case indeed, it must be Rs.
 20.

-- If the insured covers multiple types of risks (workers in electrical and workers in mechanical department) under one policy, the minimum premium should be Rs.
+- If the insured covers multiple types of risks ( for instance, workers in the electrical and workers in the mechanical department) under one policy.
+Similarly, the minimum premium should be Rs.
 30

-- The occupational tariff rates are provided time to time by Insurance Information Bureau of India (IIB) which can be referred to for the details of premium estimates for each type of work, business, occupation of the workers/employers in consideration.
+- The occupational tariff rates are provided from time to time by the Insurance Information Bureau of India (IIB).
+Therefore, which can be referred to for the details of premium estimates for each type of work, business, and occupation of the workers/employers in consideration.
 This is also called “Book Rate”.

-- Maximum amount of wage to be considered while calculation is Rs.
-12,000 p.m. and for the additional wage the premium should be estimated based on 6.25% of the book rate for the occupation, subject to following minimum limits:
+- The maximum amount of wage to be considered while the calculation is Rs.
+12,000 p.m. and for the additional wage the premium should be estimated based on 6.25% of the book rate for the occupation, subject to the following minimum limits: